Fir-Dunkin/Open-source-datasets/Dataset of SANet/README.md

 # You Can Get Smaller: A Lightweight Self-activation Convolution Unit Modified by Transformer for Fault Diagnosis

+The dataset (NEPU dataset) prepared in this article can be obtained through the following download methods：

 ## personalized Share Link
 https://authors.elsevier.com/c/1gWkY5FA1k5ovw